canonical/kafka-connect-operator/README.md

 ### Plugin Management

-Apache Kafka Connect uses a pluggable architecture model, meaning that the user could add desired functionalities by means of **Plugins**, also known as **Connectors**.
+Kafka Connect uses a pluggable architecture model, meaning that the user could add desired functionalities by means of **Plugins**, also known as **Connectors**.
 Simply put, plugins are bundles of JAR files adhering to Apache Kafka Connect Connector Interface.
 These connectors could be an implementation of a data source connector, data sink connector, a transformer or a converter.
 Apache Kafka Connect automatically discovers added plugins, and the user could use the exposed REST interface to define desired ETL tasks based on available plugins.

 In the Charmed Apache Kafka Connect operator, adding a plugin is as simple as calling the `juju attach-resource` command.
 Make sure that you bundle all required JAR files into a single TAR archive (let's call that `my-plugin.tar`) and then use the following command: